-Screenshot from a 1-800-Collect commercial, via YouTube
+Screenshot from a 1-800-Collect commercial, uploaded to YouTube by user Jasonfreakinbang

 If you're just looking at photos, it’s easy to forget just how versatile Phil Hartman was.
 But in the moment you’re actually watching him, he seems as plastically protean as a human can possibly be.
 Because although the characters Hartman played on Saturday Night Live during his remarkable run—1985 to 1994—ranged from Bill Clinton to Frank Sinatra, Phil Donahue to Donald Trump, Eugene the Anal-Retentive Chef to Unfrozen Caveman Lawyer, Ed McMahon to Charlton Heston, he never looked like anybody up there so much as Phil Hartman himself.
 All Hartman needed from the costume department before resembling Clinton, reports Mike Thomas in his terrific new biography You Might Remember Me: The Life and Times of Phil Hartman, was “little more than a suit, a lush silvery wig, and some basic makeup that highlighted the tip of his nose and lightened his eyebrows.”